Hunters In a Farmers’ World

 After I was diagnosed, I tolerated my ADHD at first, but I learned to celebrate ADHD as time went on.
 The traits associated with ADHD (hyperfocus, multi-tasking, high levels of energy, out-of-the-box thinking) helped me thrive as an entrepreneur.
 I would not have been successful in my career without ADHD.

 I advise those with ADHD to figure out which activities naturally interest them, and to follow the direction that their compasses are pointing.
 When people with ADHD are passionate about what they do, they are successful.

-As Thom Hartmann puts it, those of us with ADHD are wired like hunters, but we live in a farmer’s world.
+The watchman theory is that those of us with ADHD are wired like hunters, but we live in a farmer’s world.
 We have to embrace our need for stimulation and risk-taking and think outside the box.
 That’s when we are at our best.

 Which ADHD symptom gives you the most trouble?

 - 14% Impulsivity

 - 9% Distractibility